Mysterious radio signal to Milky Way intrigued scientists

 The inconstancy of this signal could classify it in what English speakers call the Galactic Center Radio Transients (GCRT).
 They are ephemeral signals directed at the center of the galaxy.
 One of the study’s supervisors, Professor David Kaplan of the University of Wisconsin-Milwaukee, does explain that there are “certain parallels” with “these mysterious objects”.
 In the 2000s, three GRCTs have already been determined.

 In the years to come, scientists will be attentive to these signals in order to determine their origin.
-To help them, a new, super-powerful radio telescope, the SKA, should “rsolve mysteries like this latest discovery, and will also open up new areas of the cosmos ”, hopes one of the authors of the study.
+To help them, a new hyper-powerful radio telescope, the SKA, should “solve mysteries like this latest discovery, and will also open up new areas of the cosmos”, hopes one of the authors of the study.

-Also to be seen in The HuffPost: Thomas Pesquet takes us around the Earth from the ISS and it’s beautiful